The W.P. Cherry Block of Volker

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.

-4 responses to “The W.P.
+4 thoughts on “The W.P.
 Cherry Block of Volker”

 1. I remember this apartment building as I lived at 3506 Genessee in 1967-1968 and in the Roanoke/Valentine area most of my time in K.C.
 The owners at the time had a daughter my sister’s age (her friend) so I saw her first floor southside apartment and I loved it, as I remember it had stain glass windows I believe were in the dining room and beautiful woodwork throughout.
 The house we lived in has recently been updated and I’m so glad the neighborhood (39th St. area) and houses are being restored and taken care of.